fizzbee-io/website/content/examples/linked_list_cycle.md

 ### Finding cycle by keeping track of visited nodes

-We can also use an algorithm that keeps track of viisted nodes to detect cycles and compare the result with the algorithm we are modeling.
+We can also use an algorithm that keeps track of visited nodes to detect cycles and compare the result with the algorithm we are modeling.

+- Initialize an empty set before executing the algorithm
+- Choose any node in the linked list to be the current node
+- If the node is in the set, a cycle has been found
+- Add the chosen node to the set
+- The current node becomes the successor of the current node
+- Repeat the process until a cycle has been found or the end of the list is reached

 ```python
 atomic func find_cycle_by_keeping_visited_set():